View

 For a brief video describing American political structure, link here.

-For more on the structure of American Government, link to the following standards:
+CROSS-LINKS: For more on the structures of American Government:

 LEGISLATIVE BRANCH